Reach Your Full Potential By Making Time for Wellness

 - Describe the Behavior you observed. (…when you agreed to accommodate my last-minute request to reschedule…)

 - Depict the Impact on you. (…I felt supported and grateful.
 I’m so glad to get to work with you.)

 Sign it, send it off, and you’ve not only benefited from gratitude, but you’ve made someone else’s day better, too.
-Get even more tips on how to encourage gratitude in the workplace.
+This is one of several ways you can encourage gratitude in the workplace.

 So, remember these 4 tips from positive psychology to help you boost your resilience levels, because while you may be successful by most accounts — including your own — you may still be falling short of your reaching your full potential.

-Strengthening the foundations of your wellness (your physical, mental, and emotional health and happiness) equips you to seize all the possibilities that await and truly reach your full potential.
+Making time for your wellness (your physical, mental, and emotional health and happiness) equips you to seize all the possibilities that await and help you truly reach your full potential.